 Significance of Kalaratri Devi

-Worshiping Maa Kalaratri, on 7th day of Navratri is considered so auspicious.
-A regular chanting of Kalaratri mantra can remove all the fear from the heart and make the devotees bold and self confident.
+Worshiping Maa Kalaratri, on the 7th day of Navratri is considered so auspicious.
+Regular chanting of Kalaratri mantra can remove all the fear from the heart and make the devotees bold and self-confident.
 If you are suspicious of any evil spell or force pursuing you, you may free yourself from it by chanting the incredibly powerful Kalaratri mantra.
 This mantra shall bestow peace and shall win the protective shield of goddess Kalaratri for her devotees.
 Yogis and occult practitioners chant this mantra to attain mystic powers.